saeedalig/flask-app/README.md

 - **Continuous Synchronization:** GitOps tools continuously monitor the Git repository for changes and synchronize the state of the system with the declared state.

+- **Multi-Environment Support:** GitOps practices can be used across different environments, from development to production.
+The same Git repository can define configurations for various environments, making it easy to replicate and maintain consistent environments

+- **Collaboration:** GitOps encourages collaboration among development and operations teams.
+By storing Kubernetes configurations in Git repositories, you can use Git's collaboration features, including pull requests and code reviews, to ensure high-quality configurations.